TrshDesigns/bionic-reading-js/README.md

 # bionic-reading-js

 A lightweight, no-dependency JavaScript library that enhances text readability on websites using Bionic Reading-inspired typography.

-# bionic-reading-js

-A lightweight, no-dependency JavaScript library that enhances text readability on websites using Bionic Reading-inspired typography.
 This script dynamically bolds portions of words based on length and linguistic importance, guiding the reader’s eye for faster comprehension.
 Ideal for accessibility-focused projects, it’s easy to integrate into any webpage and optimized for CDN delivery.